bnbarak/k/README.md

 ### Description
 Read module name from user
-1. Build using the command `make`, unload a module if alreasy loaded
+1. Build using `make`, unload a module if alreasy loaded
 2. Clear the kernal log
-2. Unload module if already loaded
 3. Load the module
+4. Unload module
-4. Print the kernal log
+5. Print and clear the kernal log
-5. Unload the module

 ### Collaboration